AppierAndy/SeleniumTest/Readme.txt

 9. Click Trash.
 10. Check your email exist in trash.

 --------------
 1. Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-	a.
-Prerequisites
+	1.1.Prerequisites
 		What things you need to install the software and how to install them Give examples

-	b.Installing
-		A step by step series of examples that tell you how to get a development env running Say what the step will be

-		Give the example
-		And repeat
-		until finished
-		End with an example of getting some data out of the system or using it for a little demo
+	1.2	Installing
+		(a) Chrome
+		 Computers have Chrome browser

+		(b) Change Gmail language to English
+		  (1) Open Gmail and login
+		  (2) Click Setting icon > Settings
+		  (3) Change 'Gmail display language' to English and save changes

+		(c) Python 3.x & pip
+		 Make sure you've downloaded and installed python, pip and add the path to the environment variable.

+		(d)Envirement requirements:
+	      (1) Open your cmd
+		  (2) Enter a folder path named HW
+		  (3) Run the command : pip install -r requirements (4) If display 'Selenium instll fail in 3.14.1', please run the command : pip install -U selenium

 2. Running the tests
-Explain how to run the automated tests for this system

-	a.
-Break down into end to end tests
-		Explain what these tests test and why
-		Give an example

-	b.
-And coding style tests
-		Explain what these tests test and why
-		Give an example

-3. Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+	1.1 Open your cmd
+	1.2 Enter a folder path named HW
+	1.3 Run the command : python Gmail_Test.py

-4. Authors
+3. Authors
 ZongHao Lin